sweazysm/Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/86750935/144763720-a198917a-bd14-4785-8bf4-620e7ba9d3a7.png)

-Comparison of U.S. Co2 emissions vs U.S severe weather events, and overall world Co2 emissions vs U.S. Severe Weather Events
+Comparison of U.S. Co2 emissions vs U.S severe weather events, and overall world Co2 emissions vs U.S. Severe Weather Events.
+There was not enough evidence in the machine learning to prove the accuracy of a correlation between the two, there is a clear upward trend of when co2 in the United States or overall world Co2 emissions increase, so do severe weather events in the U.S.

 ## *Deliverable 1*